energysistem/manuals/44463-Home_Charger_24A_Dual_USB/en/04-Presentación_general.md

-﻿## Presentación general
+## General overview

-1. Conector Europlug (tipo C) para la conexión a la red eléctrica.
+1. Europlug (type C) to connect your charger to a socket.
-2. Conectores USB (tipo A) para alimentar tus dispositivos.
+2. USB (type A) ports to charge your devices.